kkuba91/uModbus/README.md

  - class should have Slave xor Master features be flexible in that way (soon)

 ## Testing:
-Now prepared ModbusTCP tests with synchronous usage of TCP read/write socket usage.
+Now prepared ModbusTCP tests with synchronous requests of TCP read/write at ethernet socket.

 ## Example of use as Master
 Send request TCP messages for information from slave devices.
 This is TCP client script.